 Berytech is calling for women entrepreneurs whose companies were affected by the Beirut Blast on August 4, 2020 to apply for the support grant.
-In the span of 6 months, Berytech will identify 30 MSMEs who will benefit from part of the cash grant of 150,000 euros (total amount of the fund, each company will receive 5,000 euros) to sustain their activities, their needs will be assessed, the use of the funds will be determined, and the grant will be disbursed.
+In the span of 6 months, Berytech will identify 30 MSMEs who will benefit from part of the grant of 150,000 euros (total amount of the fund, each company will receive support valued at 5,000 euros) to sustain their activities, their needs will be assessed and the use of the funds will be determined.
 Berytech will also deliver training sessions on crisis management to help women navigate the current situation.

 Berytech has dedicated a track of activities to support businesswomen and women entrepreneurs in overcoming the constraints they face to thrive in their sectors and in maximizing their potential contributions to the Lebanese economy.
 “This is part of our larger commitment to the UN Sustainable Development Goals, and in particular to SDG5 – Gender Equality” explains Joanna Abi Abdallah, head of Business Development and Support at Berytech.
 “We are proud to partner with the EU and Expertise France to bring relief and support to women whose businesses have been affected by the terrible Beirut explosion.”

 A selection committee composed of members from Berytech, the EU and Expertise France will select the grantees based on selection criteria and according to a grading system decided upon in the planning phase.
 Eligible companies must be

 - located in the area of greater Beirut,

 - and an annual turnover under 100,000 USD.

 Grantees will be expected to commit to the program till September 2021.